TabularEditor/tabulareditor.github.io/_posts/2019-03-14-PowerBITips-WhatIf.md

 ![image](https://user-images.githubusercontent.com/8976200/54392008-caa77b80-46a6-11e9-956a-e6993fdeaa89.png)

 10. Finally, add a measure to the calculated table, to provide the currently selected WhatIf parameter value.
 This is the measure you're going to use in Power BI, to pull the WhatIf parameter into your WhatIf scenarios.
 If you named both your calculated table and calculated table column "MyParam", you should name this measure "MyParam Value" and use the expression: `
-SELECTEDVALUE('MyParam'[MyParam], 50)` where the 50 is the default value to use, in case multiple values/nothing is selected on the WhatIf slicer.
+SELECTEDVALUE('MyParam'[MyParam], 50)` where 50 is the default value to use, in case multiple values/nothing is selected on the WhatIf slicer.
 11. Save the .pbit file and close Tabular Editor.
 12. Open Power BI Desktop.